vmware-archive/pivot_pws_tutorial_rails/README.md

 cf env $YOUR_UNIQUE_APP_NAME
 ```

 You can see from the output that there's a System-Provided environment variable called VCAP_SERVICES.
-An archaic name (VMware Certified Advanced Professional Services?), this variable contains data about service instances.
+An archaic name (VMware Certified Advanced Professional Services), this variable contains data about service instances.

 If you copy the URI under VCAP_SERVICES.elephantsql[0].credentials.uri into psql you'll be connected to your DB.